hzitoun/machine_learning_from_scratch_matlab_python/README.md

 Since the course uses Octave/Matlab in programming assignments, I reimplemented [all the assignments in Python]( https://github.com/hzitoun/coursera_machine_learning_course/tree/master/algorithms_in_python) using only [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [Matplotlib](https://matplotlib.org/).
 After that, I've converted each assignment to a [Jupyter Notebooks](https://github.com/hzitoun/coursera_machine_learning_matlab_python/tree/master/jupyter_notebooks).
 ## Supervised Learning
 Given a set of labeled observations, find a function f which can be used to assign a class or value to unseen observations.
-Predictions should be similar to real labels
+Predictions should be similar to real labels.
 ### Regression
-In a regression problem, we are instead trying to predict results within a **continuous output**, meaning that we are trying to map input variables to some continuous function
+In a regression problem, we are instead trying to predict results within a **continuous output**, meaning that we are trying to map input variables to some continuous function.
 #### 1.  **Linear regression** with one variable to predict proﬁts for a food truck
 - 🐍 [Demo | Linear Regression Notebook](https://github.com/hzitoun/coursera_machine_learning_matlab_python/blob/master/jupyter_notebooks/week_2/ex1.ipynb)
 - ▶️ [Demo | Linear Regression Matlab](https://github.com/hzitoun/coursera_machine_learning_matlab_python/tree/master/algorithms_in_matlab/week_2/ex1/ex1.m)